How Good Is Mead For Your Health?

 1. May Cause Diarrhea

-Anecdotal evidence suggests that excess consumption of mead may cause diarrhea as it contains honey.
+Anecdotal evidence suggests that excessive consumption of mead may cause diarrhea as it contains honey.
 The sugar content in honey may cause loose stools if consumed in excess.

 2. May Cause Diabetes Complications

-Research suggests that intake of honey may elevate glycated hemoglobin levels, which may cause diabetes complications.
-Those with diabetes must practice caution while consuming mead.
+Research suggests that intake of honey may elevate glycated hemoglobin levels, which may cause diabetes complications (5) Those with diabetes must practice caution while consuming mead.

 3. May Cause Liver Damage

-Research states that even moderate alcohol consumption may increase risk of liver damage.
-Mead has about 8 to 18 % alcohol and may negatively affect liver health.
+Research states that even moderate alcohol consumption is linked to liver damage.
+Mead generally contains 12-20 % of alcohol, which can negatively affect liver health (6).

 Direct research on mead is lacking.
 You may consult your doctor for further clarification.